emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

 :::tip

-If you want to use Axion Workspaces on Windows, please install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).
+If you want to use Fermi Workspaces on Windows, please install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).

 :::